Frango Churrasco – Portuguese Chicken on a Brick

 2 bricks wrapped in foil or a large heavy cast iron skillet

 Butterfly the chicken by cutting down the back bone.
-Mix all the ingredients to form a marinate in a small bowl.
+Mix all the ingredients to form a marinate in a small bowl and reserve 2 tablespoons.

 Coat the chicken with the marinate.
 Place in a shallow pan or plastic bag and store in the refrigerator.